Hotels near Tucson Speedway

 Which hotels near Tucson Speedway are great for a weekend getaway?

 Several hotels near Tucson Speedway are ideal for a weekend getaway.
-Hilton Garden Inn Tucson Airport (16.64 mi) offers a pool and on-site dining.
-DoubleTree Suites by Hilton Tucson Airport (16.67 mi) offers a pool and on-site dining.
-Four Points by Sheraton Tucson Airport (16.78 mi) offers a pool and on-site dining.
+Hilton Garden Inn Tucson Airport (16.64 mi, from $145/night), DoubleTree Suites by Hilton Tucson Airport (16.67 mi, from $93/night), and Spark by Hilton Tucson Airport (16.76 mi, from $83/night) all offer a pool and on-site dining.

 Which hotels near Tucson Speedway are good for families?